Validate page counts using hardware checks

 How hardware checks work

 The Printer SNMP standard allows querying of printer status and page count information over SNMP.
-PaperCut makes use of this information to verify the number of pages printed for each print job.
+PaperCut NG/MF makes use of this information to verify the number of pages printed for each print job.
 This works as follows:

 A snapshot of the page counters is retrieved using SNMP.

-Once the job is completed and the printer is idle, another snapshot of the page counts is taken.
+After the job is completed and the printer is idle, another snapshot of the page counts is taken.

 The total pages printed is calculated using the differences between the initial and the post-job snapshot.